 It’s taken me awhile to put this post together but finally it’s done and I can share with you our finished loft conversion with you – and a little video tour at the end.

 We started planning our loft conversion nearly two years ago, organised the finances for it and enlisted the services of Altitude Lofts to make our dream loft space become a reality.
+They have so much experience with loft conversions!
 And once the work started it all happened so quickly.
 We had a loft space that was ready to use within 6 weeks – including decorating and carpets!

 But, before I start talking about the new loft you might like a bit of background.
 Here’s our house before the work started – a typical 3 bed Victorian semi.
 I also wrote about how we planned our L shaped dormer loft conversion, the process of lowering our first floor ceilings as part of the work and our loft conversion progress part way through.